Using bonds for savings explained

 So there you have it.

-They can make a perfect alternative to a savings account for expats, but even people living in the UK might want to take a look.
+In fact, they can make a perfect alternative to a savings account for expats.

-And that’s because it has a number of advantages over a standard savings account.
+And that’s because they have a number of advantages over a standard savings account.